-The NJCEP is able to provide the incentive programs described below, and other benefits to ratepayers, because of the Societal Benefits Charge (SBC) Fund.
+The NJCEP provides the incentive programs described below, and other benefits to ratepayers, because of the Societal Benefits Charge (SBC) Fund.
 The SBC was created by the State of New Jersey's Electricity Restructuring Law (1999), which requires all customers of investor-owned electric and gas utilities to pay a surcharge on their monthly energy bills.
-As a customer of a state-regulated electric or gas utility and therefore a contributor to the fund your organization is eligible to participate in the LGEA program and also eligible to receive incentive payment for qualifying energy efficiency measures.
+As a customer of a state-regulated electric or gas utility and therefore a contributor to the fund your organization is eligible to participate in the LGEA program and to receive incentive payments for qualifying energy efficiency measures.
 Also available through the NJBPU are some alternative financing programs described later in this section.
 Please refer to Figure 21 for a list of the eligible programs identified for each recommended ECM.